smartsdk/guided-tour/docs/platform/swarmcluster.md

 ![img](./images/09-portainer-03-apps.png
 "Application listing")

-For the “Onion Context Broker” there are optional values that can be changed.
+For the “Orion Context Broker” there are optional values that can be changed.

 ![img](./images/09-portainer-04-context-broker-config.png